brainandbodyhacks/brainandbodyhacks.github.io/_drafts/neuroscience-inworkplace.md

 - eating better
 - listening to music

 Tell yourself and your team that you can change your brain even if you cannot change the situation.
-Your brain can always change for trhe better and this will help you perform better at work.
+Your brain can always change for the better and this will help you perform better at work.

+How to utilize this at work:
+- Change your Training Design
+    - add more learning that impacts the unconscous brain
+    - Decision Making, creativity are highly unconscious
+- Deepen understanding of soft skills
+- Debunk old coaching practices
+    - reserch indicates that constantly tracking goals overactivates the release of adrenalin in the brain, people become anxious and that slows them down
+    - Even negative feedback can be helpful if it is carefully delivered
+    - soft skills training backed up with neuro-education
+- add nuances that make a big difference

 Gartner predicts: